n-bernat/flutter_app_preferences/README.md

 }
 ```

-2. Initialize an instance of `AppPreferences`.
+2. Initialize an instance of `AppPreferences`:

 ```dart
 Future<void> main() async {